 Can I book a ski holiday now for this winter?

-We are busy taking bookings for the 2020 / 2021 winter season for arrivals after 1st March 2021 and welcome all enquiries.
+We are taking bookings for the 2020 / 2021 winter season for arrivals after 1st March 2021 and welcome all enquiries.
 We are asking for a £150 per person deposit at the time of booking, with the balance payment not due until 10 weeks before you are due to travel.
 This allows you to book now with a limited financial commitment and then reassess the situation again a couple of months before you are due to travel.
 Please bear in mind that all monies paid to our company are always 100% protected by our ABTA membership.

 If I want to change my holiday, will their be any amendment charges?